VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-import/import-data-from-csv-files.md

 <img src="../../../assets/images/docs/image2013-11-21_17_23_19.png" />

-**Prerequisite**:В Create new Catalog and name it "Boutique" with properties and property sets using the VirtoCommerce manager.
+**Prerequisite**: Create new Catalog and name it "Boutique" with properties and property sets using the VirtoCommerce manager.

 ## Step 1: Prepare or export data to CSV files